|1.Experience of sound Christian teachings should show good fruit, not bad fruit.|

 Experience of sound Christian teachings should show good fruit, not bad fruit.

-Non-affirming beliefs about same-sex relationships and transgender identity contribute to serious harm in LGBTQ people’s lives.
+Non-affirming beliefs about same-sex relationships and transgender people contribute to serious harm in LGBTQ people’s lives.

 Learn More About The Harm